Red River (manga): Egyptians

 The oldest of Ramses younger sisters is a free-spirited and flirtatious personality.
-During the time when Yuri is in captivity in Egypt, Nefert comes to view her as a little sister, and also takes a romantic interest in Rusafa even though she is aware that he is in love with Yuri.
-After, Rusafa dies, she is shown grieving for him.
+During the time when Yuri is in captivity in Egypt, Nefert comes to view her as a little sister.
+She also takes a romantic interest in Rusafa even though she is aware that he is in love with Yuri, and after Rusafa dies, she is shown grieving for him.
 Like Ramses, she has blonde hair, though she wears a black wig to look more native.